Sasural Simar Ka: Plot

-Roli and Simar are two sisters in Vrindavan, and Siddhant and Prem are two brothers in Delhi.
+Roli and Simar are two sisters in Vrindavan, and Siddhant and Prem are two brothers in Delhi, belonging to the affluent and traditional Bharadwaj family.
 Simar aspires to be a dancer.
-Her marriage is fixed with a wealthy businessman, Prem Bharadwaj.
-On the wedding day, Simar is blackmailed by Hichki to participate in a dance competition, and Roli is forced to marry Prem.
-Prem tells the whole family the truth that he is married to Roli.
+Her marriage is fixed with Prem Bharadwaj.
+On the wedding day, Simar is blackmailed by Hichki to participate in a dance competition, and Roli is forced to marry Prem in her sister's place.
+After some time, Prem tells the whole family the truth that he is married to Roli.
 Mata ji then decides that Prem will remarry Roli in front of Simar.
 This creates problems as Simar and Prem start loving each other.
-Prem's brother, Siddhant, marries Roli.
+Prem's brother, Siddhant, marries Roli, so that Prem and Simar can stay together.
 Eventually, the Bhardwaj family finally accepts Simar and Roli as their daughters-in-law.
 Mata ji then worries that Simar and Roli will rule the house instead of her, so Mata ji decides that she will do something to stop them from doing the housework.
-Mata ji puts napthalene balls in Sujata's drink so she can accuse Simar and Roli of being so careless and stop them doing the housework.
+Mata ji puts naphthalene balls in Sujata's drink so she can accuse Simar and Roli of being so careless and stop them doing the housework.
 She then tries to take help from her sister Manoranjan to create differences between Simar and Roli.
-Uma and Pari is also attempting to Sabotage the sisters by replacing Rasgullas with Eggs, putting Chilli Powder in Roli's juice, and trying to ruin Simar's dance by placing glass shards on the floor.
+Uma and Pari is also attempting to Sabotage the sisters by replacing rasgullas with eggs, putting chilli powder in Roli's juice, and trying to ruin Simar's dance by placing glass shards on the floor.
 Eventually Manoranjan is video recorded while she was adding ajwain to Mataji's drink, who was allergic to ajwain.
 Mataji then announces a contest between the daughters-in-law, and Simar and Roli emerge victorious.
-Simar then suspects Prem of cheating on her, but it turns out he was trapping the girl, Amisha to give up the photos she had with his elder brother Shailendra, which she was using to blackmail him to show his wife Pari.
+Simar then suspects Prem of cheating on her, but it turns out he was trapping the girl, Anisha to give up the photos she had with his elder brother Shailendra, which she was using to blackmail him to show his wife Pari.
 However, she gets run over by a car while escaping from the police.